ryansheehy0/Neo-C/possible_features.md

 		- How do you know if a template needs a certain operation?
 Have conditions.

 ## Possible features
+- Have a `copy&paste` keyword and `cache` keyword.
+	- `copy&paste` tells the compiler to copy and paste the value.
+	- `cache` can be used to cache a function so when you call it again it doesn't have to recalculate it can just give its previous result.
 - Enforce pass by reference and pass by values rules.
 Only allow pass by values, pass by const reference, and pass by pointer.
 	- `void func(void (*func2)(int, int))` or `void func(void (const &func2)(int, int) )`
 	- `void func(int (*arr)[])` or `void func(int (const &arr)[])`